devvsakib/power-the-web/docs/contributor-card.md

 ## Contributor card

 Thank you for considering contributing to POWERTHEWEB!
-We appreciate all contributions, big or small.
+We appreciate all your hard work and contributions, big or small.
 Here's how you can add your profile to the contributor card:

 1. Log in to your GitHub Account
 2. Visit the [POWERTHEWEB](https://github.com/devvsakib/power-the-web) repo